gamblevore/speedie/Documentation/Errors.md

 ### What to do with the List of Errors?

-OK, so stderr collects a list of errors.
+OK, so `stderr` collects a list of errors.
 What do we do with it now we have it?
 Depends on what you are trying to do.

 For many short shell-tools, you don't do anything.
 On quit, your app will report the errors found so far.
-We don't errors them immediately, because your app may want to filter the errors.
-Speedie itself filters errors during compiliation.
+We don't print them immediately, because your app may want to filter the errors, especially if one user-mistake caused 10 errors, you might as well filter it down to 1 error per user-mistake.

 For GUI-apps, you probably want to log the errors.
 Like this: